thybag/JSnip/readme.md

 Other Attributes:
 Title: Text show on the showHide bar itself.
-itemType: When set to open, the snippet will default to display as open.
+data-mode: When set to open, the snippet will default to display as open.

 Example: